Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Method

 \subsubsection{Problem Formulation as Operator Learning}

-A generalized eigenvalue problem, as defined in Eq.~\eqref{eq:GEP}, is fundamentally determined by the underlying physical system.
+A GEP, as defined in Eq.~\eqref{eq:GEP}, is fundamentally determined by the underlying physical system.
 These systems are described by continuous parameter functions, such as material density $\rho(\mathbf{x})$, Young's modulus $E(\mathbf{x})$, or geometric configurations, which we collectively denote as an input function $a(\mathbf{x})$.
-The $M$ \textbf{smallest} (in magnitude) eigenvalues of the function $a(\mathbf{x})$ form a target vector $\Lambda = (\lambda_1, \dots, \lambda_M) \in \mathbb{R}^M$.
-This set of interior eigenvalues is notoriously difficult to compute for traditional iterative methods~\cite{saad2011numerical}.
-(While our discussions focus on the real eigenvalues of Hermitian problems—foundational cases in physics, our method is universal to complex cases.)
+The $M$ eigenvalues of interest within a prescribed target range form a target vector $\Lambda = (\lambda_1, \dots, \lambda_M) \in \mathbb{R}^M$.
+Computing such interior (window) eigenvalues is notoriously difficult for traditional iterative methods~\cite{saad2011numerical}.
 Consequently, we can define a solution operator $\mathcal{G}$ that maps the input function $a(\mathbf{x})$ to its first $M$ eigenvalues:

 Learning this operator $\mathcal{G}$ allows for the rapid prediction of the spectrum without solving the GEP itself.
 Since the output $\Lambda$ is a vector of continuous, real-valued numbers, we formulate this task as a multi-output regression problem.
-Our goal is to train a neural network, the Eigen-Neural-Operator (ENO), to approximate this operator $\mathcal{G}_{\theta} \approx \mathcal{G}$.
+Our goal is to train a neural network, the ENO, to approximate this operator $\mathcal{G}_{\theta} \approx \mathcal{G}$.